Bob Ross: Technique

 Ross used a wet-on-wet oil painting technique of painting over a thin base layer of wet paint.
 The painting could progress without first drying.
-The technique used a limited selection of tools and colors that didn't require a large investment in expensive equipment.
+The technique used a limited selection of tools and colors that did not require a large investment in expensive equipment.
 Ross frequently recommended odorless paint thinner (odorless mineral spirits) for brush cleaning.

 Combining the wet-painting method with the use of large one- and two-inch brushes, as well as painting knives, allowed the painter to quickly complete a landscape scene.

 Ross painted three versions of almost every painting featured on his show.
-The first was painted prior to taping and sat on an easel off-camera during filming, where Ross used it as a reference to create the second copy which viewers actually watched him paint.
+The first was painted prior to taping and sat on an easel off-camera during filming, where Ross used it as a reference to create the second copy, which viewers actually watched him paint.
 After filming the episode, he painted a more detailed version for inclusion in his instructional books.
 The versions were each marked on the side or back of the canvas: "Kowalski" for the initial version, "tv" for the version painted during the TV show and "book" for the book version.

 Influences

 Ross dedicated the first episode of the second season of The Joy of Painting to Bill Alexander, explaining that "years ago, Bill taught me this fantastic [wet-on-wet] technique, and I feel as though he gave me a precious gift, and I'd like to share that gift with you."
 As Ross's popularity grew, his relationship with Alexander became increasingly strained.
 "He betrayed me," Alexander told The New York Times in 1991.
 "I invented 'wet on wet', I trained him, and ... he thinks he can do it better."

-Art historians have pointed out that the "wet-on-wet" (or alla prima) technique actually originated in Flanders during the 15th century and was used by Frans Hals, Diego Velázquez, Caravaggio, Paul Cézanne, John Singer Sargent and Claude Monet, among many others.
+Art historians have pointed out that the "wet-on-wet" (or alla prima) technique actually originated in Flanders during the 15th century and was used by Frans Hals, Diego Velázquez, Caravaggio, Paul Cézanne, John Everett Millais, John Singer Sargent and Claude Monet, among many others.